Rasol-Unlimited/Small-projects-with-c/README.md

 - [The divisor of the number](https://github.com/Rasol-Unlimited/Small-projects-with-c/tree/main/The%20divisor%20of%20the%20number)
 - - _By entering a number, you can get its divisors_

-> The files have descriptions in Farsi language
+> The files have descriptions in Persian language

 > All codes are written by Mohammad Rasol Sohrabi(Rasol Unlimited)